myresidency/app/PRIVACY.md

 ## 14. CCPA Compliance (California Users)

 If you are a California resident, you have rights under CCPA:
-- Right to know what personal information is collected
+- Right to know what personal information is collected (we do not collect any)
 - Right to know if personal information is sold or disclosed
 - Right to opt-out of the sale of personal information
 - Right to deletion